roommen/cpp_aws_lambda/README.md

-# AWS Lambda sample programs that imports a custom node module compiled from c++ code
+# C++ program as Node.js for AWS Lambda
 <br/>
-Various programs will be stored here based on the type and need which will act as reference for all sorts of scenarios per requirement.
+Set of various sample programs that imports a custom node module compiled from c++ code.
+This will be a reference vault for all PoC scenarios like sync, async callback, returning values or just plain printing of values.